andresromerouy/DataSciInPractice24/Examples/[UM-02E] Example - Amazon Jobs data.md

 ## Q3.
 Positions in India

-Since, in the location, the country comes first, as a two-letter code, the Indian locations must be those starting with 'IN'.
+In the location, the country comes first, as a two-letter code.
+So, the Indian locations must be those starting with 'IN'.
 We can capture them easily by slicing the location, as follows.

 ```
 In [10]: df['location'][df['location'].str[:2] == 'IN'].value_counts()